googleben/ArmaCOM/README.md

 If you're familiar with object oriented (OO) programming, it's easiest to think of the commands as being representative of an inner OO design; there's classes for each communication method which have both static and instance methods, as well as a constructor.
 To invoke a "static" method, the first argument to `callExtension` will be the name of the class.
 For example, if we wanted to list serial ports in an OO language, that might look like this: `Serial.listPorts()` which translates to this: `"ArmaCOM" callExtension ["serial", ["listPorts"]]`.
 To create an instance of the class (e.g. `myPort = new Serial("COM5")` in OO), we use the `create` command: `myPort = "ArmaCOM" callExtension ["serial", ["create", "COM5"]] select 0`.
 It's very important that we save the returned value to a variable; when you run `create`, ArmaCOM returns a UUID (if you don't know what that is, just think of it as a random ID) that represents the object you just created.
 If you lose that UUID, you lose access to that object, because you use the UUID as the first argument when calling "instance" methods like `write`: `myPort.write("my message")` becomes `"ArmaCOM" callExtension [myPort, ["write", "my message"]]`.
 If that all sounds terribly cumbersome and verbose, thank Arma and the tragedy that is SQF.
 If you think you have a better way to do it, *please* tell me, because I'm not a fan of this either, believe me.

+When the extension returns a simple value (e.g. `true` or `Hello, world!` or `["COM1", "COM2"]`), it should return *just* that value unless otherwise stated.
+If a command is noted to return a success message, that will take this form: `["SUCCESS", "some message here"]`.
+Failure messages look similar: `["FAILURE", "some message here"]`.

+Due to the messy nature of communications and threading, most commands can fail, so unless you're really sure it'll succeed be prepared for a failure message, even if "failure message" isn't listed in the command documentation.
+I typically only list a failure message as a possibility when the only other possible return value is a success message.

 Note that extensions are only allowed to send strings to Arma, so even if the command returns a boolean, that boolean will still be in string form.
 Unless otherwise noted, commands return a human-readable string with either a success message describing what was successfully done, or an error message describing what the extension failed to do and, if applicable, a Windows error message describing why it failed (e.g. "File not found").

 For a full list of commands, see [Documentation.md](Documentation.md)